EphraimCompEng/multiplied/README.md

 # Documentation

-Documentation continues to grow as the project progresses, including usage, general theory and implementations of algorithms using MultiPy.
+Documentation continues to grow with the project.
+Resouces for usage, general theory and implementations of algorithms using MultiPy can be found throughout the repository.

 For more information head to [/docs/](https://github.com/EphraimCompEng/multiplier-lab/tree/master/docs).

 <!--- [Installation](https://github.com/EphraimCompEng/multiplier-lab/tree/master/docs/installation.md)
 - [Usage](https://github.com/EphraimCompEng/multiplier-lab/tree/master/docs/usage.md)